Which type of search?

 When buying, leasing or re-mortgaging a property or piece of land, your solicitor will submit a local land charges search which will show whether there are any legal restrictions affecting the land or property, which upon completion of the sale, will be binding and enforceable against you, the new owner.

-When a ‘charge’ is created against a property or piece of land it is recorded on the Council’s Local Land Charges register.
+When a ‘charge’ is created against a property or piece of land, it's recorded on our Local Land Charges register.
 The term ‘charge’ is a generic term and relates to non-financial as well as financial matters.

 We will investigate any restrictions and bring all the information together in the form of a local authority search.
 Some examples are conditions imposed on planning permissions, restrictions such as tree preservation orders, conservation areas and listed buildings.

-Mid Devon District Council’s searches are backed up by insurance which does not expire at any time.
+Our searches are backed up by insurance which do not expire.
 We complete and return the majority of our searches within two working days.

-We are unable to tell you who owns a piece of land or where the boundaries lie: for enquiries of this nature you should contact HM Land Registry at Plymouth.
+We are unable to tell you who owns a piece of land or where the boundaries lie; for enquiries of this nature you should contact HM Land Registry at Plymouth, see GOV.UK - Land Registry.

 Types of searches